 Campus support is also available.
 An application form for fellowships and scholarships is available on the Graduate Studies website.
 The deadline is January 15.
 Contact the office of Graduate Studies, Student Support, for additional information.

 1.Compensation Plan for Graduate Student Researcher (GSR)

 The Agricultural and Environmental Chemistry (AGC) Program offers M.S. and Ph.D. degrees.
-AGC students are compensated under the Graduate Student Research (GSR) title following the UC merit-based salary scale.
+AGC students are compensated under the Graduate Student Researcher (GSR) title following the UC merit-based salary scale.
 Students who have advanced to candidacy (i.e., passed their qualifying exam) are recognized with an increase in merit.
 It is the student’s responsibility to notify his or her major professor and payroll personnel when such a change occurs.

 The actual monthly salary is determined based on the appointment percentage of the step, which does not exceed 50% time.
 Student employment at less than 50% of time does not accrue paid vacation, sick leave or retirement benefits.
 All GSR appointments above 25% and not exceeding 50% time will receive remission of in-state fees and Graduate Student Health Insurance Premium (GSHIP).

 2. Student Employment through Teaching Assistantship